Ilaria Spada

-Ilaria Spada (born 27 February 1981) is an Italian actress and showgirl, born in the Agro Pontino district to an Italian father and a Sicilian-Tunisian mother.
+Ilaria Spada (born 27 February 1981) is an Italian actress, born in the Agro Pontino district to an Italian father and a Sicilian-Tunisian mother.

 Spada participated as anchorwoman in Zecchino d'oro on Rai 1 and Libero on Rai 2, and appeared on a cover of the weekly magazine Panorama.

 At the end of 2006, Spada portrayed a firefighter on the Canale 5 series Codice Rosso.

 Since April 2007, Spada has been a protagonist in the Rai 1 series Provaci ancora prof!.